and My Likely “Null” Marriage

 not know the distinction between being richer and poorer?

 Do you hold that these seven words (and one phrase) are of such complexity

 that you do not really comprehend them?
 When you utter them, do you

 really “not know what you are saying?”
 How did you get

 this far into this article?

 If I believe that what Francis says is

-true, it behooves me to remedy my own questionable
+true, it behooves me to remedy my own questionable marriage by talking

-and sacramental marriage” as he co-habits with his perhaps-wife-to-be (if
+as he co-habits with his perhaps-wife-to-be (if

 he weds her at a Nuptial Mass, after which, of course, his own marriage,

 will then become a null marriage also — until he abandons

-it and reverts to co-habitation with
+it and reverts to co-habitation with another woman to authenticate

-cohabitation as sacramental and real).
+real).
 No this is not the Twilight Zone.
 It is the illogical and illusory

 world of Pope Francis, steeped in a progressive and antagonistic agenda

 born of the “St. Gallen” Syndicate where reason and tradition

 As I had stated, I am confused.
 Are you

 now confused, too?
-Are “The great majority” of
+Are “The great majority” of Sacramental marriages

-are really sacramental (possessed of grace) marriages?
+sacramental (possessed of grace) marriages?

 Of course not!

 by Pope Francis to understand and enter into a simple marriage contract

 when they are presumed to be competent and liable for any complex

 civil contract, such as a loan, a car, a house, or a lease?
 All such

 there is a presumed recognition of the individual's mental, intellectual,

 and cognitive capacity for entering into these far more subtle and legally

 involuted contracts.
 Try, for example, telling your credit card agency

 that you really were not competent to understand the loan you took out

 5 years ago and therefore now refuse to pay it.

 The Oldest Institution in the World